 We caught the train into Lincoln and got a taxi from the station to the museum as it was far too long a walk up for a 3.5-year-old and us for that matter.

 The staff were all very friendly upon arrival.
 They gave us a map and then we headed for the café.
 For just £4.44 we had a coffee, a gorgeous hot chocolate with whipped cream, a flake and marshmallows, an apple juice and a gingerbread man.
 Bargain!!

-We then started looking round.
-Well we were very impressed.
+We then started looking around.
+Well, we were very impressed.
 There was so much to see.
 They have many historically accurate rooms such as a kitchen, lounge, bedroom, stables etc.

 The room after this is the largest and holds all sorts of amazing wonders.
-There’s some really large old tractors, a massive tank, there’s even some old train engines.
+There are some really large old tractors, a massive tank, there are even some old train engines.
 We had a few wows from Jamie in this room.
 Although he was mostly itching to press the next disabled access button to let us out through the door.

 The trouble with toddlers, or even just most children, is that they are always ready to move onto the next thing long before you are.
 He was always wanting to be one step ahead of us so he could be the one to discover what comes next.
 This meant we didn’t get to read as much as we’d have wanted to and anything we were trying to teach him was rushed.
 I’d like to hope he grows out of this but sadly I do doubt it.

 We crossed the courtyard to see the rooms on the other side of the old army barracks.
-These were all shops.
-So there was an old post office, pharmacy, co op etc. All very interesting and so much to look at.
+These were all the shops.
+So there was an old post office, pharmacy, co-op etc. All very interesting and so much to look at.

 I was pleasantly surprised by this museum and I would certainly return.
 It’s incredibly interesting, well thought through and put together.
-Not to mention free.
+Not to mention it was free.